-Searchable snapshots eliminate the need for replica shards, potentially halving the local storage needed to search your data.
+Searchable snapshots eliminate the need for replica shards after rolling over from the hot tier, potentially halving the local storage needed to search your data.
 Searchable snapshots rely on the same snapshot mechanism you already use for backups and have minimal impact on your snapshot repository storage costs.

 Using searchable snapshotsedit

 Searching a searchable snapshot index is the same as searching any other index.

 By default, searchable snapshot indices have no replicas.
 The underlying snapshot

 provides resilience and the query volume is expected to be low enough that a